loopstick/Mechatronics-CCA-Spring-2018/README.md

 ###Week 2: Tuesday, January 24, 2017
 - Lecture/Demonstration/Hands-on activity
+	- Basic Arduino
-	- Basic Arduino and Motors (transistors and capacitors)
+	- Transistors and Motors
+	- Capacitors if necessary
 - Homework:
 	- Build a motorized mechanical contraption (add a motor to last week's assignment or build a new one).
 Control the motor to prevent damage to